2020 Eifel Grand Prix: Race report

 Ocon entered the pits at the end of lap 22 to retire with a hydraulics issue.
 On the following lap, Albon was issued a five-second time penalty for causing the collision with Kvyat but came into the pits and retired his car due to a damaged radiator.
 McLaren's Lando Norris began to report power loss on lap 26.
 Leclerc passed the AlphaTauri of Pierre Gasly for seventh place on lap 28, and was later promoted to fourth after cars ahead made their pit stops.
 He then battled with Racing Point's Sergio Pérez on lap 33, losing fourth place, regaining it on the following lap and then dropping to fifth again on lap 35.
 At this point, drivers began to make their second pit stops, with Williams' Nicholas Latifi being the first, followed by Haas' Kevin Magnussen, Leclerc, Giovinazzi, and Vettel.
 Norris, who was running in sixth place, suffered total power unit failure on lap 44 and pulled over to the side of the track after turn six.
-The safety car was deployed and those drivers who had not yet made a second pit stop did so, with the exception of Haas' Romain Grosjean who was promoted to seventh place.
+The safety car was deployed and those drivers who had not yet made a second pit stop did so, with the exception of Haas' Romain Grosjean, who was promoted to seventh place.
 The order of the top 10 was now Hamilton, Verstappen, Ricciardo, Pérez, Sainz, Leclerc, Grosjean, Gasly, Nico Hülkenberg, and Giovinazzi.
 The safety car remained out until lap 50 to allow lapped cars to pass.
 Grosjean quickly fell to 9th place after the restart, and Gasly passed Leclerc for sixth place on the following lap.

 Hamilton crossed the finish line to take his 91st race win, equalling seven-time world champion Michael Schumacher's record for most Grand Prix wins.
 The race left Hamilton leading the drivers' championship on 230 points with teammate Bottas second on 161 and Verstappen third on 147.
 Räikkönen broke the record for most race starts with 323, held by Rubens Barrichello since the 2008 Monaco Grand Prix.
 Ricciardo became the first Renault driver to finish on the podium since Nick Heidfeld at the 2011 Malaysian Grand Prix; it was also his first podium since he won the 2018 Monaco Grand Prix.
-His career's final points finish, Grosjean scored a 9th-place finish for Haas.
+In his career's final points finish, Grosjean scored a 9th-place finish for Haas.

 During the post-race interviews, Mick Schumacher gave Hamilton his father's race-worn Mercedes helmet from 2012 as a reward from the Schumacher family for equalling the number of wins.
 Both Hamilton and Verstappen complained about the length of the safety car period, arguing that it was unnecessarily too long.
-After the race, Masi said: "There's a requirement in the sporting regulations to wave all the lapped cars past".
-The following year, during the closing stages of the controversial 2021 Abu Dhabi Grand Prix, Masi would contradict himself when permitting only the 5 cars between race leader Lewis Hamilton and Max Verstappen to unlap themselves.